 - Oral fluconazole or inhaled amphotericin may be used as prophylactic agents in susceptible individuals.

-- Laminar airflow or high-efficiency particulate air filtration of rooms of patients who receive bone marrow transplants and of other high-risk patients may prevent invasive aspergillosis.
+- Laminar airflow or high-efficiency particulate air filtration of rooms of patients who receive bone marrow transplants and of other high-risk patients may prevent invasive aspergillosis although this is not supported by extensive evidence.

 - Inhaled amphotericin may be used for patients with solid organ transplants when Aspergillus spp. are cultured from sputum but there is no evidence of pneumonia.